CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 - Provide a brief history of the algorithm/datastructure. (make sure to cite sources)
 - Provide an introduction to the rest of the paper.

-The algorithm talked about in this report is the AVL Tree.
-The AVL Tree algorithm is an algorithm that accomplishes ensuring that a binary search tree is balanced at all times.
+This report is on the AVL Tree, an algorithm that accomplishes ensuring that a binary search tree is balanced at all times.
 This means the difference between the height of the left and right subtree for each node in the binary search tree is not greater than 1.

-The problem that we are solving with this AVL Tree algorithm is that, in an unbalanced binary search tree, the height of the tree depends on the order in which the nodes were inserted.
-If the nodes that were inserted were already sorted either ascending or descending, we end up with a tree that is completely slanted to one side.
-This makes it more similar to a linked list, in the sense that we would have to search every node (in worst case) to make an insertion, search, or deletion.
-The worst case scenario of operations on an unbalanced binary search tree is O(n), instead of its average case - O(log n).
+In an unbalanced binary search tree, the height depends on the insertion order.
+If values are inserted in sorted order, the tree becomes a long chain on one side, effectively behaving like a linked list.
+In that case, insertions, searches, and deletions degrade from the usual O(log n) to O(n) in the worst case.
+Balanced trees, including the AVL Tree, solve this problem.

 Implementing a balanced binary search tree lets us accomplish not hitting the worst case scenario, allowing all these operations to be at worst still O(log n), as we do not risk the tree being slanted right or left.

-The AVL Tree was introduced by two Soviet Mathematics, G. M. Adel'son-Vel'skii and E. M. Landis, in their paper, "An Algorithm for the Organization of Information". [^1] This was the first algorithm that provides a way to balance a binary search tree.
+The AVL Tree was introduced by two Soviet Mathematicians, G. M. Adel'son-Vel'skii and E. M. Landis, in their paper, "An Algorithm for the Organization of Information". [^1] This was the first algorithm that provides a way to balance a binary search tree.
 Later, in 1972, Rudolf Bayer, a German Computer Scientist, came up with the Red-Black Tree